binusinternational/cpen6234001/lab02-linux-network-namespace-and-virtual-switch/README.md

     ```

 ### Questions
-1. Use the command `ip route show` to compare the routing table in a network namespace and that in a host machine
+1. Use the command `ip route show` to compare the routing table in a network namespace and that in a host machine.
+Try to make sense of it.
-2. Use the command `ip neigh` to compare the routing table in a network namespace and that in a host machine
+2. Use the command `ip neigh` to compare the routing table in a network namespace and that in a host machine.
+Try to make sense of it.
-3. Use the command `iptables -L` to compare the firewall rule in a network namespace and that in a host machine
+3. Use the command `iptables -L` to compare the firewall rule in a network namespace and that in a host machine.
+Try to make sense of it.
 4. Please create a dummy file in a host machine and see if you can see the same file inside a network namespace.
+Why?

 ## Virtual Ethernet
 ### Introduction